rrosztoczy/cli_builder/README.md

 When our application file is run, the output in the terminal would look as follows:

-Your Title As String
+*Your Title As String

 1. Menu Option Method One
 2. Menu Option Method Two
 3. Menu Option Method Three

-Please enter your selection:
+Please enter your selection:*

 If the user enters 1:

-You selected the first option
+*You selected the first option
 Your Title As String

 1. Menu Option Method One
 2. Menu Option Method Two
 3. Menu Option Method Three

-Please enter your selection:
+Please enter your selection:*

 ### Nest menus and methods to create a full application

-Menu options can be either method names (as symbols) or references to other CliBuilder::Menu instances.
-When the option is another menu instance, selecting it in the application will bring the user to that menu.
+Menu options can be method names (as symbols) or references to other CliBuilder::Menu instances.
+When the option is another menu instance,selecting it in the application will bring the user to that menu.
 Building off of the previous example, here is what a two menu level application would look like:

 ```ruby
 sub_menu = CliBuilder::Menu.new(